I remember when a local business group asked me to present for half a day and the focus became social media marketing for retail stores.

 What is the number three most trusted way shoppers choose one product or business over another?
-Two-thirds trust online consumer reviews, again pointing up your need to actively solicit them.
+Two-thirds trust online consumer reviews, again pointing out your need to actively solicit them.
 One company I’ve found to help you with this is Podium.

 But social media isn’t done in a vacuum.

 Let’s back up a moment …

 When I wrote my book, The Retail Doctor’s Guide To Growing Your Business (Wiley), I included this graphic at the back to explain how the web worked.

-Back then marketing on the web was all about keywords as that was the primary way Google and other search engines worked.
+Back then, marketing on the web was all about keywords, as that was the primary way Google and other search engines worked.
 (If you don’t understand me so far, you can search the web for a ton of information about keywords.)

 Nowadays, keywords are still important, but Google and other search engines have evolved to understand topics just as much as keywords.